Getting Approval

 2) Employee Questionnaire

 Ask your employees how much they know about security in your organization.
 Chances are they simply do not know about your policies, your security team, and what the bad guys are up to.
-Here is a sample security awareness questionnaire at Surveymonkey with 11 short questions you can use for your own survey.
+Here is a sample security awareness questionnaire at SurveyMonkey with 11 short questions you can use for your own survey.
 Making it much longer is going to cause problems getting it filled out by employees.
 Providing the results to upper management might open their eyes about the often sorry state of security awareness and is good ammo to get the OK.

-3) Data Loss Threat
+3) Data Loss and Ransomware Threat

 4) Let Their Own ‘Thought Leaders’ Tell Them